konomu/lagrange-personal/_posts/2024-08-24-wa-ga-subordination.md

 We change our interpretation of who turns on the light depending on whether は or が is used.
 In example (1) with は, the subject/topic 太郎 **cannot** be a part of the subordinate clause 部屋に入ると.
 This is only possible when 太郎 is not a topic and marked by が.

 Thus, in (1), 太郎 is seen as the subject of both the subordinate clause and the main clause.
 In (2), 太郎 is only seen as the subject of the subordinate clause.
 The subject of the main clause is instead omitted, so it should be clear through context **who else** turned the light on.
 Strictly speaking, it doesn't have to be "I", the speaker, who turned the light on.
 It could be someone else in the context of the sentence.
-But when Japanese speakers omit a subject, they're commonly referring to themselves.
+But when Japanese speakers omit a subject, it's likely that they're referring to themselves.

 The subordinate clause in both (1) and (2) can't contain a topic.
 But this isn't true of all subordinate clauses.
 These subordinate clauses in particular are **strongly subordinate**, which means they can't exist without the main clause.

 # <a name="levels" style="text-decoration: none;">Levels of Subordination